SlateFoundation/slate-spark/README.md

 to run a basic local server at [http://localhost:1841](http://localhost:1841).

 ### Connecting to a server
-You can connect to any remote slate-cbl instance that has CORS enabled by appending the query parameter `apiHost` when loading the page.
+You can connect to any remote slate-spark instance that has CORS enabled by appending the query parameter `apiHost` when loading the page.

 ## Building with habitat